-As a part of our series on How to Fully Fund Your Master’s Degree, here is a list of universities that offer full funding for an M.A. in Classics.
-Master’s degrees in Classics can lead to a variety of career options, including teaching, academic researcher, Museum, or gallery curator.
+As a part of our series on How to Fully Fund Your Master’s Degree, here is a list of universities that offer full funding for master’s programs in classics or fund most students in the classics programs.
+Master’s degrees in Classics can lead to a variety of career options, including teaching, academic research, Museum, or gallery curator.

 Fully-funded Master’s programs can be difficult to find.
 Because most universities focus their funding on Ph.D. students, Master’s candidates can have a harder time securing scholarships and funding.
 However, there are a number of universities that do offer funded Master’s programs.
 “Full funding” is a financial aid package for full-time students that includes full tuition remission and an annual stipend or salary for the duration of the student’s master’s studies.
 Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
 Not all universities provide full funding to their master’s students, which is why I recommend researching the financial aid offerings of all the potential Master’s programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.